Common control program for Windows for all ELNEC programmers.

 Because the TCP/IP mode is used for sending messages between PG4UW software and remote software, the worldwide control of PG4UW over Internet is possible.

-For further information about remote control of PG4UW, please look at PG4UW remote control manual.
+For further information about remote control of PG4UW, please look at PG4UW remote control manual (inside of software installation package).

 JTAG daisy chain